Search

 There have been four 100-1 shots win as the biggest price.
 The most recent was only 2015 with Prince Of Penzance.

-Twelve horses have done the Caulfield Cup/Melbourne Cup double – Without A Fight, Ethereal, Might And Power, Doriemus, Let's Elope, Gurner's Lane, Galilee, Even Stevens, Rising Fast, Rivette, The Trump and Poseidon.
+13 horses have done the Caulfield Cup/Melbourne Cup double – Half Yours, Without A Fight, Ethereal, Might And Power, Doriemus, Let's Elope, Gurner's Lane, Galilee, Even Stevens, Rising Fast, Rivette, The Trump and Poseidon.

 Last Southern Hemisphere 3yo winner was Skipton in 1941.
 Rekindling was a Northern Hemisphere 3yo in 2017 and so was Cross Counter in 2018.